heroku/loggerator/README.md

 Loggerator offers integration points for the Rails framework.
 * It adds log helpers to ActionView, ActiveRecord, ActionController, and ActionMailer
 * It will setup your default log context in an initalizer
+* It will remove existing log subscribers on controller actions and replace it with a custom log subscriber

 #### Log Helpers